Managing disk storage in Linux is not just a

-the disk storage is a critical task for every Linux user and the system
+routine task for every Linux user and system administrator—it’s critical for

-Linux provides the several powerful commands that allow you to inspect
+Linux provides many powerful commands that allow you to inspect

 the disks, analyze the storage usage, manage the partitions and mount the file